Privacy notice dog warden service

 Using your information

-Arun District Council has a statutory duty to maintain a stray dog register.
+We have a statutory duty to maintain a stray dog register.
 The council investigates complaints relating to dogs.
 The information we obtain and maintain assists with the delivery of these functions.

-We may share information with other council departments, for example we may share details of dog fouling complaints with the cleansing department or its contractor to assist with street scene issues.
-We may also share information with revenues and benefits, community safety and council tax enquiries.
+- we may share information with other council departments, for example we may share details of dog fouling complaints with the cleansing department or its contractor to assist with street scene issues - we may also share information with revenues and benefits, community safety and council tax enquiries

-If you contact us and we note your contact details need updating we will do this for you or contact you and advise you what steps you must take.
+- if you contact us and we note your contact details need updating we will do this for you or contact you and advise you what steps you must take

-If you contact us by telephone your call may be recorded for training and monitoring purposes.
+- if you contact us by telephone your call may be recorded for training and monitoring purposes

 The council has a statutory duty to maintain a stray dog register which must include the name and address of any person upon which Notices have been served, name and address of new dog owners where a dog is re-homed and the name and address of owners that claim their dog after it has strayed.